Redondo Beach, California

 Redondo Beach encompasses the trendy Hollywood Riviera section, the dense condominiums near the Redondo Beach Pier to the older, traditional homes near Redondo Union High School to the congested apartment area just west of the South Bay Galleria.

 Redondo Beach’s approximately 65,000 residents are largely Caucasian, although there is a recognizable number of Hispanics and Asians, especially in the northeastern parts of the city There are very few African Americans.
 A significant portion of the population is employed in the aerospace industry and services sector.

-It the case does not resolve in Department 3, the case is set for pre-trial hearings in Department 2 with Judge Thompson.
-Often, the offer never changes, even in the face of irrefutable evidence.
+It the case does not resolve in Department 3, the case is set for pre-trial hearings in Department 2 with Judge Gilbertson.
+Often, the offer never changes, even in the face of irrefutable, helpful evidence for the defense.
 One time, in our experience, our client was facing two charges relating to shoplifting and our office was successful in having one of the two charges completely dismissed by the judge.
 However, the offer to our client went up instead of down!

 If the case ends in a defense verdict, the result will be explained as the fault of the TAP attorney.
 If the case ends in a guilty verdict, the Redondo Beach City Prosecutors will see the verdict as validation for their unreasonable position leading into trial.
 It is a frustrating situation, as the normal “check and balance” in other courtrooms is missing.

 For more information about about common cases that one might face if arrested in this city, click on the following articles: